Andrew Bloeser, B.A., University of Wisconsin-Stevens Point; M.A. and Ph.D., University of Illinois-Urbana-Champaign

 Robert Seddig, A.B., Carleton College.
 M.A., Ph.D.
 Princeton University

-Bruce Smith, B.A., Ph.D., Rutgers University.
+Bruce Smith (In memoriam), B.A., Ph.D., Rutgers University.
 Political theory; politics and literature; American political thought.

 Howard Tamashiro, B.A., University of Hawaii; Ph.D., Ohio State University